 Following both the October 2013 and 2016 local body elections the Council comprised a mayor and ten elected councillors.
-Half of the councillors were elected from ward constituencies and half were elected on a district wide basis.
+Half of whom were elected from ward constituencies and half of whom were elected on a districtwide basis.

 For the period 1 July 2016 to 14 October 2016 this year they were: